glenlong/wedding/src/content/posts/best-man-speech/prompts.md

 ## Ready to Get the Ball Rolling?

-When you think about giving your best man speech, it can be daunting.
+When you think about giving your Best Man speech, it can be daunting.

 There’s a lot to do to create and deliver a speech that memorable for all the *right* reasons.